npm/npm/doc/json.md

 If you specify a "lib" directory, and do not supply a modules hash, then the lib folder will be walked and any *.js or *.node files found will be exposed as a default module hash.
-This is to provide backwards compatibility for packages that may have relied on this functionality when the lib folder was symlinked directly.

 Providing an explicit modules hash is encouraged over exposing the entire lib folder.

+### directories.bin

+If you specify a "bin" directory, then all the files in that folder will be used as the "bin" hash.

+If you have a "bin" hash already, then this has no effect.

 ## repository